yizeyi18/abacus-develop/toolchain/README.md

 > ./toolchain_intel-mpich.sh
 ```

-It is recommended to run them first to get a fast installation of ABACUS under certain environments.
+It is recommended to run one of them first to get a fast installation of ABACUS under certain environments.

-If you have a fresh environments and you have `sudo` permission, you can use *install_requirements.sh* to install system libraries and dependencies needed by toolchain.
+If you are using Intel environments via Intel-OneAPI: please note:
+1. After version 2024.0, Intel classic compilers `icc` and `icpc` are not present, so as `ifort` after version 2025.0.
+Intel MPI compiler will also be updated to `mpiicx`, `mpiicpx` and `mpiifx`.
+2. toolchain will detect `icx`, `icpx`, `ifx`, `mpiicx`, `mpiicpx` and `mpiifx` as default compiler.
+3. Users can manually specify `--with-intel-classic=yes` to use Intel classic compiler in `toolchain*.sh`, or specify `--with-intel-mpi-clas=yes` to use Intel MPI classic compiler in `toolchain*.sh` while keep the CC, CXX and F90 compiler to new version.
+4. Users can manually specify `--with-ifx=no` in `toolchain*.sh` to use `ifort` while keep other compiler to new version.
+5. More information is in the later part of this README.

+**Notice: You GCC version should be no lower than 5 !!!, larger than 7.3.0 is recommended**

 **Notice: You SHOULD `source` or `module load` related environments before use toolchain method for installation, espacially for `gcc` or `intel-oneAPI` !!!! for example, `module load mkl mpi icc compiler`**